Teaching your Dog Basic Manners

 My point here is that all training is done gradually, and is something I work on with my dogs with every single interaction with them, every single day, every minute they are close to me.

-Now back to Training for life..
+Now back to Basic Manners..

 Whether you have a young puppy or older dog, as I mentioned in the beginning, training them is done with every interaction that you have with them.
 It is not a matter of letting your puppy run wild and then in desperation, when behavior has become unbearable, you sign him up in an ‘obedience’ class.
 Obedience classes have their uses, especially if you need to learn to leash train your dog and expose him or her to other dogs…. however it will not solve your at home behavioral problems with him or her.